 Housed in a historic Civil War-era cabin, the combined shops and eatery make for great mid-day fun.
 The boutique shops feature everything from Ohio-inspired gifts to jewelry to home furnishings – and is an exceptional place to pick up unique souvenirs or Christmas gifts.

-Pro Tip: The restaurant, which serves upscale soup and sandwiches, is open daily for lunch only.
+Pro Tip: The restaurant, which serves soup and sandwiches, is open daily for lunch only.

 #15 Drink at Breweries in Dublin, Ohio

 We love craft beer – and there are now two Downtown Dublin, Ohio breweries that serve up fresh pints of craft beer straight from the source: North High Brewing and Getaway Brewing.
 Both breweries are located on High Street, just a block apart – and drinking at the breweries is one of the fun things to do in Dublin, Ohio at night.

 North High Brewing, one of the best breweries in Columbus, expanded their operations to Dublin in 2020.
 The Dublin Brewpub is housed in the historic Artz House, a farmhouse that dates to 1890 (and for many years served as the site of the beloved Brazenhead Irish Pub).